 The reflectivity underestimation in ExpS (Fig. 6a) are caused by the inconsistency in reflectivity formulas used in the analysis (using SMO equations) and the plotting (using MY DM equations) steps.
 To demonstrate this, we conduct a simple idealized test, which mimics the cloud analysis procedure.
-We calculated, using SMO, NOC and NOD schemes respectively, the mixing ratios and number concentrations from a given reflectivity (treated as an "observation").
-After obtaining the "analyzed" mixing ratios and number concentrations, we simulated "analyzed" reflectivity using the DM MY scheme.
-This process was done for all reflectivity between 15 dBZ and 65 dBZ with an interval of 1 dBZ.
-And air density assumed to be 0.68 kg m-3.
-The mixing ratio, number concentration and the "analyzed" reflectivity are plotted against "observed" reflectivity and shown in Fig. 7.
-Figs. 7a-c shows the situation assuming the hydrometeor is rainwater.
-The rainwater mixing ratio and total number concentration from SMO and NOC are identical (Fig. 7a, b, c green and blue lines).
-They are smaller than that from the N0D scheme (Fig. 7a red line) for reflectivity below 25 dBZ and greater for reflectivity beyond 25 dBZ.
-SMO, NOC and NOD scheme all produce the same analyzed reflectivity.
-Fig. 7d-f show the situation assuming the hydrometeor is in ice phase.
-For simplicity, in this idealized test, it is assumed that hail is identified when reflectivity is 54-65 dBZ, graupel for 32-54 dBZ and snow for 15-32 dBZ.
-In SMO, the snow is considered dry snow when temperature is less than 0 $^{\circ}C$ and wet snow when temperature is between 0 $^{\circ}C$ and 5 $^{\circ}C$ .
-For wet snow, a fraction of reflectivity factor of the snow $(0.2t_c Z{ex}, t_c)$ is the temperature in °C) is further treated as the reflectivity factor of rain.
+We calculated, using SMO, NOC, and NOD schemes, respectively, the mixing ratios and number concentrations from a given reflectivity (treated as an "observation").
+After obtaining the "analyzed" mixing ratios and number concentrations, we simulated analyzed reflectivity using the DM MY scheme.
+This process was done for all reflectivity between 15 and 65 dBZ with an interval of 1 dBZ.
+Air density is assumed to be $0.68 \,\mathrm{kg}\,\mathrm{m}^{-3}$.
+The mixing ratio, number concentration, and the analyzed reflectivity are plotted against "observed" reflectivity and shown in Fig. 7.
+Figures 7a-c show the situation assuming the hydrometeor is rainwater.
+The rainwater mixing ratio and total number concentration from SMO and N0C are identical (Figs. 7a-c, green and blue lines).
+They are smaller than those from the N0D scheme (Fig. 7a, red line) for reflectivity below 25 dBZ and greater for reflectivity beyond 25 dBZ.
+The SMO, N0C, and N0D scheme all produce the same analyzed reflectivity.
+Figures 7d-f show the situation assuming the hydrometeor is in ice phase.
+For simplicity, in this idealized test, it is assumed that hail is identified when reflectivity is 54-65 dBZ, graupel is 32-54 dBZ, and snow is 15-32 dBZ.
+In SMO, the snow is considered dry snow when the temperature is less than 0°C and considered to be wet snow when the temperature is between 0° and 5°C. For wet snow, a fraction of reflectivity factor of the snow $(0.2t_cZ{es}, t_c \text{ is the temperature in }^{\circ}\text{C})$ is further treated as the reflectivity factor of rain.
 Both mixing ratios and number concentrations of dry (black dot line) and wet snow (green line) are calculated and plotted in Fig. 7.
-There is only one equation for snow in NOC and NOD, wet snow identification is not included.
-The mixing ratio and total number concentration of the dry snow from SMO are the same as those of NOC, but are lower than those of NOC for wet snow.
-The mixing ratios of wet snow, graupel and hail from the SMO scheme are all smaller than those from the N0D scheme for all reflectivity thresholds.
+There is only one equation for snow in N0C and N0D; wet snow identification is not included.
+The mixing ratio and total number concentration of the dry snow from SMO are the same as those of N0C, but are lower than those of NOC for wet snow.
+The mixing ratios of wet snow, graupel, and hail from the SMO scheme are all smaller than those from the N0D scheme for all reflectivity thresholds.
 The number concentrations from the SMO scheme are also smaller than those from the N0D scheme.
-As a result, the analyzed reflectivity of wet snow, graupel, hail from the SMO scheme are all smaller than those from the N0D scheme.
-To conclude, the reflectivity biases in ExpS are produced mainly because we use one reflectivity formula to retrieve mixing ratio while another formula to simulate analyzed reflectivity from the retrieved variables.
+As a result, the analyzed reflectivity of wet snow, graupel, and hail from the SMO scheme are all smaller than those from the N0D scheme.
+When the mixing ratio and total number concentration are rather small, the analyzed reflectivity values could fall below zero.
+The cloud analysis system imposes a lower limit of zero analyzed reflectivity; the same limitation is used for Fig. 7.
+This leads to the zero analyzed reflectivity values between 15 and 25 dBZ of wet snow (Fig. 7f).
+To conclude, the reflectivity biases in ExpS